-“March to the Scaffold” and “Dreams of a Witches’ Sabbath" from Symphonie fantastique (Hector Berlioz)
+Hector Berlioz: "March to the Scaffold" & "Dreams of a Witches’ Sabbath" from Symphonie fantastique

 Symphonie fantastique tells the story of a "sensitive artist" who poisons himself with opium in anguish over an unrequited love.
 The suicide attempt fails, but the "artist" (who is generally assumed to be Berlioz himself) ends up plagued by some trippy hallucinations as a result.
 The last two movements of the symphony represent his terrible visions, from witnessing his own execution to the witches' Sabbath that causes mayhem at his funeral.

 This symphony is about as intense and grotesque as they come.
 And it's no wonder why: premiering the year after Joseph Stalin's death, this symphony — the second movement in particular — is rumored to be portrait of the ruthless dictator himself.
-True or not, the symphony no doubt expresses the terror the Soviet people felt under Stalin's iron grip.
+True or not, the Dmitri Shostakovich-written symphony no doubt expresses the terror the Soviet people felt under Stalin's iron grip.

-This suspenseful Lied recounts a conversation between a son and his father on horseback.
-Despite his father’s attempts to console him, the boy's fear of being pursued by the mysterious "Erlkönig" (sometimes translated as "Elf-King") prove substantiated—and fatal.
+Schubert's suspenseful Lied recounts a conversation between a son and his father on horseback.
+Despite his father’s attempts to console him, the boy's fear of being pursued by the mysterious "Erlkönig" (sometimes translated as "Elf-King") prove substantiated... and fatal.

 Liszt was on something of a Divine Comedy kick while composing this monumental, two-pronged symphony, conceiving it at the same time he wrote his Dante Sonata for piano.
-“Inferno” follows Dante and Virgil's descent through the nine circles of hell and—like the second movement, “Purgatorio”—is self-contained enough to stand on its own.
+Inferno follows Dante and Virgil's descent through the nine circles of hell.

 Smack-dab in the middle of what has been called Mahler's "Song of the Night," this third-movement Scherzo is a dark one.
-In fact, in the score, Mahler literally mandates that this movement be played with a "shadowy" character.
+In fact, in the score, Mahler literally calls for this movement be played with a "shadowy" character.

 Verdi wrote his Requiem in memory of Italian writer Alessandro Manzoni, whose work he greatly admired.
 Unsurprisingly, there is an operatic sense of drama and structure in Verdi's monumental Requiem, not least of which in the fiery, recurring "Dies irae" theme.

-To change the world all it takes is two notes.
+Changing the world only takes two notes.
 That's all John Williams needed to ingrain his score to the movie Jaws in the public consciousness.
 Now, its ascending minor-second motif has become practically synonymous with suspense.

-Dukas’s piece about a klutzy young sorcerer who enchants a broom to do his chores for him mirrors the events of Goethe's original poem.
-The story — and Dukas’ piece— was famously immortalized in Disney’s Fantasia, with Mickey Mouse as the hapless apprentice.
+Dukas' piece about a klutzy young sorcerer who enchants a broom to do his chores for him mirrors the events of Goethe's original poem.
+The story — and Dukas' music — was famously immortalized in Disney’s Fantasia, with Mickey Mouse as the hapless apprentice.

 Gounod's short piece has seen many incarnations since it was first composed in 1872.
 First, it was composed as a solo piano piece satirizing a famous English music critic.
 Later, Gounod changed its program and title, making the piece about a dead marionette and his funeral procession.
 Variations on Gounod's orchestrated version were later used to introduce the TV show Alfred Hitchcock Presents.

 Long fascinated by gargoyles, Liebermann looked to the scowling statues for inspiration while composing this piece.
-The result is an at-times grotesque, at-times cheeky, but always enigmatic four-movement work for solo piano—a fitting tribute to his source material.
+The result is at times grotesque and at times cheeky.
+But the always-enigmatic four-movement work for solo piano is a fitting tribute to his source material.